Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Introduction

 We humans continually aspire for robots to perform more powerful and precise operations over larger areas.
 Although traditional robot manipulators are designed to deliver greater strength and sometimes higher precision, their working spaces remain limited by the reach of their arms—much like human arms.
 To overcome these constraints, aerial manipulation is gaining popularity due to its ability to operate freely in 3D space, particularly in high-altitude environments that are difficult for humans to access.
 This advancement reduces risks, time, and costs for human workers \cite{ollero_past_2022, zhao_forceful_2022, nishio_design_2024}.

 Although fully autonomous manipulation remains the ultimate goal for robotics researchers, the complexity of the aerial environment necessitates keeping a human operator in the loop \cite{darvish_teleoperation_2023}.
-Successful manipulation (such as flying into a factory and turning off a valve) requires not only precise control and reliable structure, but also the ability to perceive the environment, understand the physical properties of the manipulated object, and make sound decisions.
-Despite significant advancements in AI, systems still struggle with spatial cognition and physical understanding.
+Successful manipulation (such as flying into a factory and turning a valve) requires not only precise control and reliable structure, but also the ability to perceive the manipulated objects in the environment, understand their physical properties, handle uncertainties, and make sound decisions.
+Despite significant advancements in artificial intelligence, systems still struggle with spatial cognition and physical understanding.
 Therefore, teleoperation is attractive since it combines the physical part of a robot with the cognitive part of the human mind.
 Additionally, involving a human in the loop enhances safety by providing real-time oversight, which is critical for manipulation in disturbance-prone aerial environments \cite{mersha_bilateral_2014}.
-In this work, we design a hand-based teleoperation system for omnidirectional aerial robots as shown in Fig. \ref{fig:teleop_real}.
+In this work, aiming to explore the sweet spot between human intelligence and machine capability, we design a hand-based teleoperation system for omnidirectional aerial robots as shown in Fig.\;\ref{fig:teleop_real}.